-Pursuant to the ESA, the use of seafloor devices during training activities, as described under Alternative 1, will have no effect on Atlantic salmon, the Central and Southwestern Atlantic Distinct

-Population Segment of scalloped hammerhead sharks, and designated critical habitat for Atlantic salmon and smalltooth sawfish, but may affect Atlantic sturgeon, shortnose sturgeon, Gulf sturgeon, smalltooth sawfish, Nassau grouper, proposed oceanic whitetip sharks and giant manta rays, designated critical habitat for Gulf sturgeon and proposed critical habitat for Atlantic sturgeon.
-The Navy will consult with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.
+Pursuant to the ESA, the use of seafloor devices during training activities, as described under Alternative 1, would have no effect on Atlantic salmon and designated critical habitat for Atlantic salmon and smalltooth sawfish.
+The use of seafloor devices during training activities may affect Atlantic sturgeon, giant manta rays, Gulf sturgeon, Nassau grouper, oceanic whitetip sharks, the Central and Southwest Atlantic Distinct Population Segment of scalloped hammerhead sharks, shortnose sturgeon, and smalltooth sawfish, and may affect designated critical habitat for Atlantic sturgeon and Gulf sturgeon.
+The Navy has consulted with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.

-Impacts from Seafloor Devices Under Alternative 1 for Testing Activities
+Impacts from Seafloor Devices under Alternative 1 for Testing Activities

-Table 3.0-34 shows the number and location of activities that use seafloor devices.
-As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), under Alternative 1, testing activities that deploy seafloor devices occur in the Northeast Range Complexes, Virginia Capes Range Complex, Navy Cherry Point Range Complex, Jacksonville Range Complex, Key West Range Complex, Gulf of Mexico Range Complex, Naval Undersea Warfare Center Newport Testing Range, South Florida Ocean Measurement Facility, Naval Surface Warfare Center Panama City Testing Range, and Inland Waters such as Little Creek and Norfolk, VA.
+Table 3.0-35 shows the number and location of activities that use seafloor devices.
+As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), under Alternative 1, testing activities that deploy seafloor devices occur in the Northeast Range Complexes, Virginia Capes Range Complex, Navy Cherry Point Range Complex, Jacksonville Range Complex, Key West Range Complex, Gulf of Mexico Range Complex, Naval Undersea Warfare Center Newport Testing Range, South Florida Ocean Measurement Facility, and Naval Surface Warfare Center Panama City Testing Range.

-As discussed in Section 3.6.3.4.3 (Impacts from Military Expended Material), objects falling through the water column will slow in velocity as they sink toward the bottom and could be avoided by most fishes.
+As discussed in Section 3.6.3.4.3 (Impacts from Military Expended Materials), objects falling through the water column would slow in velocity as they sink toward the bottom and could be avoided by most fishes.
 While seafloor device use during training activities could overlap with ESA-listed species, the likelihood of a strike would be extremely low given the low abundance of ESA-listed species recorded in the Study Area, the ability for the species to detect and avoid falling objects through the water below the surface, and the dispersed nature of the activities.
 However, there would be the potential for effect.

-Activities that employ seafloor devices would overlap the critical habitat of the Atlantic sturgeon and Gulf sturgeon.
-For example, the use of seafloor devices during testing activities would overlap proposed critical habitat for Atlantic sturgeon in the, James River in Virginia and with Gulf sturgeon critical habitat within coastal waters where the Panama City Operating Area overlaps with the critical habitat.
-Seafloor device use would not overlap with designated Atlantic salmon and smalltooth sawfish critical habitat.
+Activities that employ seafloor devices would overlap the critical habitat of Gulf sturgeon.
+For example, the use of seafloor devices during testing activities would overlap with Gulf sturgeon critical habitat within coastal waters in the Panama City Operating Area.
+Seafloor device use would not overlap with designated Atlantic salmon, Atlantic sturgeon, and smalltooth sawfish critical habitat.